MESHaya/APDS7311_PaymentSystem_Group1/README.md

 1. Clone the repository from GitHub to your local machine.
 2. Navigate to the .env file inside the backend directory and add your MongoDB connection string using your own database credentials.
 3. Start the server —
-- Navigate to backend folder in the terminal PS C:\Users\user\APDS7311_PaymentSystem_Group1\backend> and then type npm start
+- Navigate to backend folder in the terminal Command Prompt cd path/to/project/backend
+  Example: C:\Users\user\APDS7311_PaymentSystem_Group1\backend> and then type npm start
-- Open a new terminal and navigate to frontend folder in the terminal PS C:\Users\user\APDS\APDS7311_PaymentSystem_Group1\frontend> and then type npm start
+- Open a new terminal and navigate to frontend folder in the terminal Command Prompt cd path/to/project/frontend
+  Example: C:\Users\user\APDS\APDS7311_PaymentSystem_Group1\frontend> and then type npm start
 - An admin user is automatically generated on first run.
 ---------
    Username: admin